activeyawcontrol/simrig-evolution/README.md

 ## Version 3.1: moar pixels

 Mood: This rig is nice, but my monitor hookup is pretty hokey and it would be nice to accessorize.
 I don't think I'll ever get triples.
+Time to get working on my autocross car since I have all this downtime now.

+Timeline: April 2020

 What I thought I'd buy: 34" ultrawide
 What I actually bought: 34" ultrawide (LG 34UM69G-B)